nearform/mercurius-apollo-playground/README.md

 Apollo route is currently installed installed locally brutally (`npm run install:apollo-router`): we might consider dokerize it :)

+### 04 - Apollo gateway with Apollo sub graphs [👉 📂](./src/04-apollo-gateway-with-apollo-services)

+All infra managed by Apollo (just for the sake of completeness)

 ## Extra info

 Debug GQL request: